2020 Russia–Saudi Arabia oil price war: Background

 Beginning in 2014, U.S. shale oil production increased its market share; as other producers continued producing oil, prices crashed from above $114 per barrel in 2014 to about $27 in 2016.
-In September 2016, Saudi Arabia and Russia agreed to cooperate in managing the price of oil, creating an informal alliance of OPEC and non-OPEC producers that was dubbed "OPEC+."
+In September 2016, Saudi Arabia and Russia agreed to cooperate in managing the price of oil, creating an informal alliance of OPEC and non-OPEC producers that was dubbed "OPEC+".
 By January 2020, OPEC+ had cut oil production by 2.1 million barrels per day (bpd), with Saudi Arabia making the largest reductions in production.

 As a result of the COVID-19 pandemic, factory output and transportation demand fell, bringing overall demand for oil down as well, and causing oil prices to fall.
 On 15 February 2020, the International Energy Agency forecasted that demand growth would fall to the lowest rate since 2011, with full-year growth falling by 325,000 barrels per day to 825,000 barrels per day, and a first quarter contraction in consumption by 435,000 barrels per day.
 Although demand for oil was falling globally, a drop in demand in China's markets, the largest since 2008, triggered an OPEC summit in Vienna on 5 March 2020.
 At the summit, OPEC agreed to cut oil production by an additional 1.5 million barrels per day through the second quarter of the year (a total production cut of 3.6 million bpd from the original 2016 agreement), with the group expected to review the policy on 9 June during their next meeting.
 OPEC called on Russia and other non-OPEC members of OPEC+ to abide by the OPEC decision.
 On 6 March 2020, Russia rejected the demand, marking the end of the unofficial partnership, with oil prices falling 10% after the announcement.

 Earlier in February 2020, the Trump administration had put sanctions on Russia's largest oil company Rosneft.
 Russia may have seen the oil war as a way to retaliate against U.S. sanctions, some media outlets claim.

 Contrary views on a price war

-Russian and Saudi officials both deny the existence of a price war against each other or any other country.
-Russian Presidential Press Secretary Dmitry Peskov said that new planned contracts can be implemented immediately if necessary.
-During the negotiations, Russian officials have argued that it was too early for cuts before understanding the full impact the virus outbreak has on oil prices, and that an existing shortfall of about one million barrels a day, caused by the political turmoil in Libya, was helping to offset a slump in demand at the time.
+Russian and Saudi officials both denied the existence of a price war against each other or any other country.
+Russian Presidential Press Secretary Dmitry Peskov said that new planned contracts could be implemented immediately if necessary.
+During the negotiations, Russian officials argued that it was too early for cuts before understanding the full impact the virus outbreak has on oil prices, and that an existing shortfall of about one million barrels a day, caused by the political turmoil in Libya, was helping to offset a slump in demand at the time.